Adrienne Brodeur / Executive Director

 970.925.3122 ext.
 3

-Caroline Tory is the Senior Program Associate for Aspen Words, leading all marketing and communications for AW’s programs, including the website, social media, public relations, and other outreach.
-She joined AW in 2013 after a position in events, membership, and communications on the Aspen Institute’s Institutional Advancement team.
-Prior to the Institute, Caroline worked at the Woodrow Wilson Center in Washington, DC, conducting donor research and providing database support for the development department.
+Caroline Tory is the Program Manager for Aspen Words, overseeing the high-quality execution of AW’s events and communications efforts.
+She has worked closely with AW leaders and partners to develop the new $35,000 Aspen Words Literary Prize, and heads the marketing strategy and logistics on several other programs.
+Prior to joining Aspen Words in 2013, she worked in events, membership, and communications with the Aspen Institute’s Advancement team.
+She has also held positions in Alumni Relations at Bowdoin College and in development at the Woodrow Wilson Center in Washington, DC.
 Caroline graduated Summa Cum Laude from Bowdoin College where she majored in Government & Legal Studies and French while also competing for the Track and Field team.
-Following graduation, Caroline was awarded a Bowdoin French Department Fellowship in Nantes, France, where she spent nine months teaching English to French students at an engineering school.
+Following graduation, Caroline spent nine months in Nantes, France teaching business English at a French engineering school.

 Marie Chan / Program Assistant